 What are kiflies?

-Kiflies are favorite Eastern-European crescent cookies with flaky yeastless dough and heavenly walnut or fruit filling (usually jam, but you can also mix in dried fruit).
+Kiflies are Eastern European's favorite crescent cookies with flaky yeastless dough and heavenly walnut or fruit filling (usually jam, but you can also mix in dried fruit).
 They are rolled in powdered sugar, but they aren't overly sweet.

-Rumor has it kifli originated in Hungary and are sometimes called kolache cookies - depending on the country, you will find them as rolls, roszke, rosky, or rosćići (little horns).
+Rumor has it kifli originated in Hungary and are sometimes called kolache cookies - depending on the country, you will find them as rolls, roszke, rosky, or rosฤiฤi (little horns).

 Either way, these delicacies will melt in your mouth, making this Christmas treat an unforgettable experience for everyone who tries one.